How to Identify a Song from a YouTube Video

 Identify a Song from a YouTube Video

-It’s not easy, but there are a few methods you can use in order to identify a song from a YouTube video, but you have various methods to try.
-All of them require some detective skills, so dust off your magnifying glass and let’s get to work.
+It’s not easy identifying a song from a YouTube video, but you have various methods to try.
+All of them require some detective skills, so dust off your magnifying glass and get to work!

 Check the Video Description

-Most experienced content creators will add either a track list or music credit to their video description.
-If you’re lucky and you’re watching the right video, you might also find a hyperlinked time stamp in the description, so you can jump directly around the video to find the right tag, you will also have a hyperlinked time stamp so you can go directly to the song and see if it’s the right one.
+Most experienced content creators will add either a track-list or music credit to their video description.
+If you’re lucky and you’re watching the right video, you might also find a hyperlinked time stamp so you can jump directly around the video to find the correct tag.
+You will also have a hyperlinked time stamp so you can go to the song and see if it’s the right one.

 Check the Comments

-If there isn’t a track list or any information on the song in the description, check the comments.
+If there isn’t a tracklist or any information on the song in the description, check the comments.
 You’re likely not the only one who wants to know what a particular song is in a YouTube video.
-Read the comments and see if other people have asked about particular songs.
-Even if the uploader doesn’t answer, sometimes helpful fans will help.
+Scroll down and read the comments and see if other people have asked about specific music.
+Even if the uploader doesn’t answer, sometimes helpful fans provide the answers.

 Search for the Lyrics

 If you remember some of the lyrics (if there are any), put them into a search engine to see what comes up.
-There are specific websites that offer lists of lyrics including, Lyrics.com, Lyricsworld.com or Find Music By Lyrics.
+There are specific websites that offer songs lists, including Lyrics.com, Lyricsworld.com, or Find Music By Lyrics.
 Google is a little mixed when bringing back results for lyrics.
-Sometimes it gets them spot on and other times it can bring back seemingly random results, so a few searches may be required.
+Sometimes it gets the answer spot on, and other times, it brings back seemingly random results.
+In this case, a few searches are necessary.